kingfrosty203-commits/Expness-Tracker/README.md

 # Expense Tracker — Single File Version

-A complete Expense Tracker project in **one HTML file**.
+A clean and simple Expense Tracker built in **one HTML file** using HTML, CSS, and JavaScript.

 ## Features
-- Add expenses
+- Add new expenses
 - Delete expenses
-- Total auto calculation
+- Auto total calculation
-- Saves data using LocalStorage
+- LocalStorage support
+- Works offline

 ## How to Run
-Just open `index.html` in any browser.
+1. Download `index.html`
+2. Open it in your browser

+## Technologies Used
+- HTML
+- CSS
+- JavaScript

+## Author
+Created by Mido